dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/PowerScale_CSI.rst

       RootClientEnab1ed: "true"
       csi.storage.k8s.io/fstype: "nfs"

-.. note:: If PowerScale SmartConnect hostname is configured, user can provide the PowerScale hostname for ``AzServiceIP``.
+.. note:: If PowerScale SmartConnect hostname is configured and the delegated host list is set up in the external DNS server, then the user can provide the PowerScale hostname for ``AzServiceIP``.
 Otherwise user can provide PowerScale IP address as well.

 **Apply storage class**